Mureese/BlackKnight-Innovation-Lab/README.md

 ## API

 The api is using a POST method for a resource named "Model" within a "prod" stage.
 Don't worry about the API Key I have throttled the API with limits.
 Only 3 request per seconds and only 400 requests per month are allowed by this API Key.
 Hopefully thats enough for you to test.
+This Solution will be deleted on June 26 2020 at 5 pm eastern.
+If you finish testing before then please contact me at mureese.javon@gmail.com so I can terminate resources early and save my self a few nickles.

 ## Lambda